The Patriots Win the Super Bowl

 The second half was a different game.
 New England is known to have slow start, especially in Super Bowls, and it was the third quarter when they first reached the end zone.
 Brady threw a five-yard pass to running back James White, which put the score at 28 to 9, with a little more than two minutes left in the third quarter.

 The Patriot’s got the ball first, marched down the field and scored the winning touchdown on a two-yard run, ending the game with a 34 to 28 win.
-Not only was this first overtime in Super Bowl history, but Brady also became the first quarterback in N.F.L. to win five Super Bowls.
+Not only was this first overtime in Super Bowl history, but Brady also became the first quarterback in the N.F.L. to win five Super Bowls.

 Trump had watched the game from his golf club in Florida, and reportedly left his Super Bowl party early in the third quarter, while his team, the Patriots, were still losing.
 After they’d won, he tweeted: